Dick Bartell

+Career

-A native of Chicago, who grew up in Alameda, California, Bartell played in three World Series and the 1933 All-Star Game, the first to be played.
+A native of Chicago, who grew up in Alameda, California (and received the Cal-Hi State baseball player of the year while at Alameda High school in 1926), Bartell played in three World Series and the 1933 All-Star Game, the first to be played.
 He had one year in the minors, 1926, with the class A Bridgeport Bears in the Eastern League, where he hit .280 in 148 games.
 At 19, Bartell was the youngest player in the National League.
 He appeared in only one game at the end of the season, drawing two walks in four plate appearances.
 He played flawlessly in the field with five chances and one double play.
 The Pirates lost to the Yankees in four games and the team had to wait until 1960 to make amends.

 With an aggressive style of play and fiery attitude which earned him his nickname, Bartell was a competent shortstop with good hands and a strong throwing arm.
 A skillful hitter, he batted a career-high .320 in 1930.
 After three seasons over .300 with Pittsburgh, he was traded to the Phillies in 1931, and had collected seasons of 40 doubles and 100 runs three times each by 1934.
 Bartell helped Philadelphia's perennial cellar-dwellers finish in fourth place in the 1932 season, for the only first-division finish by a Phillies team in a span of 32 seasons (1918–42).
 In 1933 he was elected to the first All-Star Game, and again in 1937.